iag-geo/concord/README.md

 _e.g.
 100% of postcode 2040 fits within the Inner West Council LGA.
 However, only ~40% of postcode 2042 fits within the City of Sydney LGA._

+A high average concordance indicates your data can be converted to the new boundary reliability.
+THe lower the concordance the more biases will appear in your converted data.

 | from                     | to                  | avg. concordance |
 |:-------------------------|:--------------------|-----------------:|
 | abs 2016 lga             | abs 2016 sa3        |              73% |